tradingstrategy-ai/frontend/docs/old-production.md

 Deprecated.
 See [Docker info](./docker.md) instead.

-This will run serverPlain-side generated (SSR) pages using node.js serverPlain.
+This will run server-side generated (SSR) pages using node.js server.

-The serverPlain default port is 3000.
+The server default port is 3000.

 ```shell
 tmux -CC -L web attach